Hierarchical clustering of DNA k-mer counts in RNA-seq fastq files reveals batch effects: Results

-Hierarchical clustering reveals kindship between different probes based on pairwise comparisons.
-The resulting biparting trees locate akin samples in adjacent tree structures.
-Although this is no absolute measure, accumulation of biological or technical related samples in different subtrees indicates similar DNA motif mixtures which possibly influences downstream analysis.
+{ \textbf{Strong batch effect in comparison of a Flowcell pair.} Leaf labels denote cell type (fib, jur) and number of individual, lane number and Flowcell label (\fcda ~and \fccoyr).
+Samples from Jurkat cells are highlighted in grey.
+The tree clearly separates Flowcell \fcda ~and \fccoyr ~although Flowcell \fccoyr ~contains two different cell types.} \end{framed}

-\subsubsection{Identification of batch effects.}
+\subsection{Identification of batch effects.}

-Figure ~\ref{fig:strong_batch} displays a dendrogram where 16 samples from two flowcells and two cell types are clustered.
-The partition tree divides in two equal sized subsets.
-Each subtree only contains samples which were sequenced on the same flowcell although on the c0yr flowcell, two different cell types (short term cultivated subcutaneous fibroblasts and jurkat) are present.
-This indicates that there is a greater DNA motif dissimilarity between flowcells than between different cell types.
-This effect cannot be addressed to different sequencing qualities (More information is available in supplementary data).
+\figurename ~\ref{fig:strong_batch} shows a dendrogram where 16 samples from two Flowcells (\fcda ~and \fccoyr) and two cell types (dermal fibroblasts and Jurkat cells) are analysed using HcKmer.
+The partition tree consists of two equally sized sub-trees.
+Each of them only contains samples sequenced on one Flowcell although on Flowcell \fccoyr, two different cell types are present.
+Thus, DNA motif dissimilarity is greater between Flowcells \fcda ~and \fccoyr ~than between fibroblasts and Jurkat cells. \figurename ~\ref{fig:phred_median_d24a_c0yr}, indicates that median Phred scores in sequences from both Flowcells are sufficiently high. \begin{framed}